GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/what-are-pwas/index.md

 ### Capable

 The web is quite capable in its own right today.
-You can build a hyper-local video chat app using WebRTC, geolocation, and push notifications.
+For example, you can build a hyper-local video chat app using WebRTC, geolocation, and push notifications.
 You can make that app installable and take those conversations virtual with WebGL and WebVR.
 With the introduction of Web Assembly, developers can tap into other ecosystems,